mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 9:00AM on 16 November 2025 or as the situation changes.

 - Flood alert: River Dikler from Condicote to Little Rissington
+- "
-- Flooding of low-lying land and roads remains possible on 15th November 2025.
-Today will be mostly dry but with some rain possible later.
-We expect river levels to remain high on 15 November 2025.
+Flooding of low-lying land and roads remains possible on 15th November 2025.
+Showers are possible overnight and tomorrow is expected to be mostly dry  We expect river levels to remain high on 15 November 2025.

 We are closely monitoring the situation.

 Avoid using low lying footpaths and any bridges near local watercourses.
-Go to river levels online for updates on current river levels.
+Go to River levels online for updates on current river levels.

-This message will be updated by 20:00, 15 November 2025, or as the situation changes.
+This message will be updated by 09:00 16 Nov 2025 or as the situation change			"

 - Flood alert: Tributaries on the Upper River Thames above Cricklade
-- "High river levels may lead to flooding.
+- "

-Flooding of low lying land and roads is possible, especially in the Purton Stoke and Swill Brook areas.
-Today will be mostly dry but with some rain possible later..
-We expect river levels to drop over the weekend.
+Flooding of low lying land and roads remains possible, especially in the Purton Stoke and Swill Brook areas.
+Showers are possible overnight and tomorrow is expected to be mostly dry.
+We expect river levels to drop on Sunday 16/11/25.

 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 20:00 15 Nov 2025 or as the situation changes."
+"

 - Flood alert: Middle Avon Rugby to Bidford
 - High river levels today may lead to flooding.
 Flooding is possible on 15 November 2025.
 Flooding may affect low-lying land and roads adjacent to the River Avon between Rugby and Bidford including Warwick, Stratford upon Avon, caravan parks and farmland.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
 This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.